Karimmbk/forms-sign-in-up/README.md

-# Design forms sign in or sing up
+# Design forms sign in or sign up
 ![](forms.gif)